VoluntaryLabs/Bitpost/README.md

 * git clone https://github.com/stevedekorte/NavNodeKit.git
 * git clone  https://github.com/stevedekorte/FoundationCategoriesKit.git

 After they've been cloned, the app should build.
+Note: the BitmessageKit comes with some precompiled binaries for tor, and static-python.
+You'll want to download and build those yourself if you're verifying the build.

 License
 ----------